 Fisher Center for the Performing Arts (2 hours from NYC)

 The fact that Bard College’s stunning performance hall was designed by the singular Frank Gehry is certainly a major draw, but the diverse calendar of events—ranging from a dance premiere by choreographer Tere O’Connor to an evening with Stephen King and Owen King (his son)—makes a visit all the more worthwhile.

 60 Manor Ave., Annandale-on-Hudson, New York; 845-758-7900 or fishercenter.bard.edu

 Mana Contemporary (30 minutes from NYC)

-This two-million-square-foot former factory defies easy categorization: It houses artist studios, exhibition space, music rehearsal rooms, dance companies in residence, an architectural model museum, a huge photography archive… We could go on, but you’re better off checking it out for yourself at the fall open house October 15.
+This 2-million-square-foot former factory defies easy categorization: It houses artist studios, exhibition spaces, music rehearsal rooms, dance companies in residence, an architectural model museum, a huge photography archive… We could go on, but you’re better off checking it out for yourself.

 888 Newark Ave., Jersey City, New Jersey; 201-604-2702 or manacontemporary.com